AnalyzerREST/python-tradingview-ta/docs/usage.md

 ```

 ## Setting the exchange
-An [exchange](https://en.wikipedia.org/wiki/Stock_exchange) (or exchanger, stock exchage, bourse) is a facility where traders can buy/sell their securities.
+An [exchange](https://en.wikipedia.org/wiki/Stock_exchange) (or exchanger, stock exchange, bourse) is a facility where traders can buy/sell their securities.

 Example of exchange:
 * Stock: `NASDAQ`, `NYSE`, etc.